 Of course, I’m a little annoyed that the author implies that Ric actually sings the whole song; it appears to me that someone didn’t know what they were talking about when they chose the title.
 But I can get over that fairly easily because, heck, The Cars were mentioned in a modern novel by a strong, relevant, award-winning author!
 And with a song from Panorama!
 Pretty cool, overall.

-I’ve read in a few places that the lyric “I’ll be your mirror” is a tribute to the Velvet Underground, who had a song with that title, but I don’t remember coming across anything from The Cars themselves confirming that.
-Anyone… anyone?
+The liner notes for Just What I Needed: The Cars Anthology tells us that the lyric “I’ll be your mirror” is a tribute to the Velvet Underground, who had a song with that title.
+Nice!

 I’ll go ahead and post a link to the album version of this song; if at all possible, turn off the lights and put your headphones on.
 Oh, and if you need lyrics, click here.
 Enjoy!